-What we said:

-The Trust aims to be in the top quartile for the peer group in preventing avoidable deaths.
-Priorities have been set through a thematic review of lessons learnt from the Learning from Deaths Programme in the last year to meet this aim and include:
+What we said: What we did: The Trust aims to be in the top quartile for Deaths at the Trust are recorded using the Clinical Outcomes Review System (CORS).
+This enables review and discussion at service and directorate morbidity and mortality meetings.
+A proportion of deaths also undergo a more detailed review. the peer group in preventing avoidable deaths.
+Priorities have been set through a thematic review of lessons learnt from the for any death meeting one of the defined categories below: Learning from Deaths Programme in the last year to meet this aim and include: .
+All patients with a learning disability 1.
+Improvements in pathway for patients with fractured neck of femur. ٠ All patients with a mental health illness

-- 1. Improvements in pathway for patients with fractured neck of femur. - 2.
-Early detection and escalation of deterioration through the use of NEWS2 and appropriate escalation and standardised clinical management. - 3.
-Improvement in cancer pathways to reduce delay and clinical variation in order to support best outcomes. - Improved end of life care to support end of life discussions and planning including DNAR MCA. - 5.
-Improved prevention, diagnosis and treatment of hospital acquired pneumonia and adoption and spread of effective, evidence-based practice chronic obstructive pulmonary disease discharge care bundle. - 6.
-Implementation of Emergency Department (ED) safety checklist to reduce mortality from long waits in ED.
+- 2. Early detection and escalation of deterioration through the use of NEWS2 and appropriate escalation and standardised clinical management. - 3.
+Improvement in cancer pathways to reduce delay and clinical variation in order to support best outcomes. - Improved end of life care to support 4. end of life discussions and planning including DNAR MCA. - Improved prevention, diagnosis 5. and treatment of hospital acquired pneumonia and adoption and spread of effective, evidence-based practice - chronic obstructive pulmonary disease discharge care bundle. - Implementation of Emergency 6.
+Department (ED) safety checklist to reduce mortality from long waits in ED.